litebird/litebird_sim/docs/source/scanning.rst

    the example above, this is done by the function :func:`.get_pointings`.

-3. The method :meth:`.Observation.get_pointings` returns a ``(D, N, 3)``
+3. The method :meth:`.Observation.get_pointings` returns an array with either 2 or 3 fields depending on the argument passed:

-   matrix, where D represents the detector index, N the index of the sample and the three final columns contain the colatitude :math:`\theta`, the longitude :math:`\phi`, and the orientation angle :math:`\psi`, all expressed in radians.
+   - if an integer is passed, this is interpreted as the index of the detector in the observation, and a ``(N, 3)`` matrix is returned where the first column contains the colatitude :math:`\theta`, the second column the longitude :math:`\phi`, and the third column the orientation angle :math:`\psi`, all expressed in radians.

+   - if a list containing indices is passed, this is interpreted as a list of detectors in the observation for which we want to compute the pointing.
+It returns a ``(D, N, 3)`` matrix where D represents the detector index, N the index of the sample and the three final columns are the same described in the first case.

+   - if the string "all" is passed then a ``(D, N, 3)`` matrix is returned containig the pointing information for all the detectors in the observation.

    These angles are expressed in the Ecliptic Coordinate System, where the Equator is aligned with the Ecliptic Plane of the Solar System.